mittous/wibitech_test/README.md

 The application implements a secure authentication flow:

 - JWT token-based authentication
-- Token storage in localStorage with proper encryption
+- Token storage in localStorage with proper encryption (as asked on the task)
 - Protected routes that redirect unauthenticated users
 - Role-based access control (admin vs regular users)
 - Automatic token refresh mechanism